Faecal Dx antigen testing

 Detects 2X more parasites than faecal ova and parasites (O&P) alone.1

-A single result identifies hookworm, roundworm, and whipworm infections up to 30 days earlier, even when eggs are not present.2
+A single result identifies hookworm, roundworm, whipworm, and Giardia infections up to 30 days earlier, even when eggs are not present.2

 Early, definitive results help you diagnose and treat effectively, reducing the risk of infection to other pets and family members.